-Today’s blog post about building classroom relationships through conversation is written by Rebecca Gettelman who is a middle and high school teacher from the Midwest.
+Today’s blog post about building classroom relationships through conversation is written by Rebecca Gettelman, who is a middle and high school teacher from the Midwest.
 She has been teaching for over eleven years.
 In this blog post, she shares her passion for getting students invested in their learning as an important part of her English Language Arts classroom and building classroom relationships through coversation.

 “You just don’t understand.”